Ptolemy I Soter: Early life and career

-A Greek Macedonian, Ptolemy was born in 367 BC.
-Ptolemy's mother was Arsinoe.
+Ptolemy was born between 369 and 368 BC in the ancient kingdom of Macedon.
+His mother was Arsinoe.
 According to Satyrus the Peripatetic, Arsinoe was a descendant of Alexander I of Macedon and thus a member of the Argead dynasty, claiming ultimate descent from Heracles.
 Ostensibly, Ptolemy's father was Lagus, a Macedonian nobleman from Eordaea, but many ancient sources claim that he was actually an illegitimate son of Philip II of Macedon.
 If true, this would have made Ptolemy the half-brother of Alexander the Great.
 It is probable that this is a later myth fabricated to glorify the Ptolemaic dynasty.
+However, through his mother Ptolemy may have been a great-grandson of Amyntas I of Macedon, making him a member of the Argead royal house and a distant relative of Alexander, who was a great-great-grandson of Amyntas.

 Ptolemy served with Alexander from his first campaigns, and was among the seven somatophylakes (bodyguards) of Alexander.
 He played a principal part in the later campaigns in Afghanistan and India.
 He participated in the Battle of Issus, commanding troops on the left wing under the authority of Parmenion.
 Later he accompanied Alexander during his journey to the Oracle in the Siwa Oasis where he was proclaimed a son of Zeus.
 Ptolemy had his first independent command during the campaign against the rebel Bessus whom his own guards captured and handed over to Ptolemy, who then handed him over to Alexander for execution.